open-mmlab/mmhuman3d/README.md

 ## Acknowledgement

 MMHuman3D is an open source project that is contributed by researchers and engineers from both the academia and the industry.
-We appreciate all the contributors who implement their methods or add new features, as well as users who give valuable feedbacks.
+We appreciate all the contributors who implement their methods or add new features, as well as users who give valuable feedback.
 We wish that the toolbox and benchmark could serve the growing research community by providing a flexible toolkit to reimplement existing methods and develop their own new models.

 ## Projects in OpenMMLab